Useful Information for Buyers

 Your details are secure and kept private.
 They are only shared to process your order, for example, with the vendor/auction house concerned.

-To register at Bid on This, we will need to know your name, mailing address and email address.
-When processing your order online we require your billing address, shipping address , credit card number and expiration date.
+To register with Bid on This, we will need to know your name, mailing address and email address.
+When processing your order online we require your billing address, shipping address, credit card number and expiration date.
+Please note that card details are stored securely by Barclays Smartpay and not by us.

 If necessary, these details may be shared with a credit reference agency to verify your order.